isovector/reasonablypolymorphic.com/wip/higher-kinded-data.markdown

   } deriving (Generic)
 ```

-That's cool and all.
-For purposes of discussion, let's say we want to let the
+That's cool and all, I guess.
+For purposes of discussion, let's imagine that we
-user fill in a `Person` via a web-form or something.
-Which is to say, it's
+want to let the user fill in a `Person` via a web-form or something.
+Which is to
-possible they'll screw up filling in some piece of information without
+say, it's possible they'll screw up filling in some piece of information without
 necessarily invalidating the rest of the datastructure.
 If they successfully
 filled in the entire structure, we'd like to get a `Person` out.